ruihukuang/LLM_engineering/week5/readme.md

 Context

-Build a RAG system.
+Build a simple RAG system.
 There is a knowledge base of the company shared drive.
 The task is to build an AI knowledge worker.
 If a question is related to employees or products by name, add relevant details to the prompt.

 The screenshot below shows UI of this system.